21+ Things To Do In Fredericksburg VA For History Buffs In Love

 You won’t find one franchise store in Old Town, which is a boon to window shoppers everywhere.
 This part of town is so compact, that you can emerge from Mary or Betty Washington’s house, say, and within seconds be trying on a one-of-a-kind dress.

-Actor Sally Struthers (who stays in Fredericksburg while performing at the Riverside Center) is partial to The Kitchen AT Whittingham, a home and kitchen goods store.
+Actor Sally Struthers (who, in the past has stayed in Fredericksburg while performing at the Riverside Center) is partial to The Kitchen AT Whittingham, a home and kitchen goods store.
 “It’s got amazing windows – Bob used to do the windows at Saks in NY,” Struthers gushes.
 “Bob Wittingham is my litmus test for taste.”

 DO: See a Show at Riverside Center

 This is not your grandma’s dinner theater.
-Book a seat and you may very well see Sally Struthers vamping it up on stage.
+Book a seat at the Riverside Center and you may very well see Sally Struthers vamping it up on stage.
 Broadway actor, Patrick A’Hearn, named Producing Artistic Director of the theater in 2014, launched the original Music of Andrew Lloyd Webber in Jan/Feb of that year, garnering a “huge response.”

-Lately, A’Hearn has been pushing the envelope on traditional dinner theater fare, with Spamalot, Steel Magnolias, and 9 to 5, starring a hilariously bawdy Sally Struthers.
+A’Hearn has pushed the envelope on traditional dinner theater fare, with Spamalot, Steel Magnolias, and 9 to 5, starring a hilariously bawdy Sally Struthers.
+Each year brings new, exciting productions to the stage.

 Boardwalk to Government Island Stone Quarry, VA